Skip to main content

 • All-digit strings → integers.

-• The literals true and false → booleans.
+• true / false in any letter case → booleans.

 • Anything else → strings.